 Either way, we don’t want to appear too vulnerable.
-And we also don’t want to appear incompetent or incapable.
+We also don’t want to appear incompetent or incapable.
 If we struggle to understand and express feelings accurately, talking about the relationship and how you feel about it is going to feel like an invitation to go stomping around a minefield.

 So we disguise our meaning with these coded messages that we send to one another, and this is largely unconscious.
 We don’t realize that’s what we’re doing.
 In fact, defense mechanisms are defined by their unconscious characteristics.